Joan Boada (© David Allen)

 Boada created roles in Possokhov’s Magrittomania, Fusion, Diving into the Lilacs, and Raymonda Pas de Deux; Wheeldon’s Quaternary and Within the Golden Hour; and Tomasson’s 7 for Eight, On Common Ground, and On a Theme of Paganini, among others.
 Among his major roles are Albrecht in Tomasson’s Giselle, Nutcracker Prince in Tomasson’s Nutcracker, Romeo in Tomasson’s Romeo & Juliet, Blue Bird in Tomasson’s The Sleeping Beauty, Prince Siegfried in Tomasson’s Swan Lake, Basilio in Tomasson/Possokhov’s Don Quixote, Lensky in Cranko’s Onegin, Aminta in Morris’ Sylvia, and Prince Gillaume in Wheeldon’s Cinderella.

-Boada has also performed lead roles in Ashton’s Symphonic Variations; Balanchine’s Prodigal Son, Bugaku, The Four Temperaments, “Rubies,” Serenade, Square Dance, Symphony in C, Symphony in Three Movements, and Theme and Variations; Caniparoli’s Connotations; Forsythe’s Artifact Suite and in the middle, somewhat elevated; Garnier’s Aunis; Jacobson’s Vestris; Kudelka’s Dreams of Harmony; the pas de deux from Petipa’s Le Corsaire; Robbins’ Other Dances and Fanfare; and Tomasson’s Blue Rose, Chaconne for Piano and Two Dancers, Prism, Le Quattro Stagioni, Trio, and Valses Poeticos; Welch’s Tu Tu; Wheeldon’s Carousel (A Dance); and York’s Celts, among others.
+Boada has also performed lead roles in Ashton’s Symphonic Variations; Balanchine’s Brahms-Schoenberg Quartet (3rd movement), Prodigal Son, Bugaku, The Four Temperaments, “Rubies,” Serenade, Square Dance, Symphony in C, Symphony in Three Movements, and Theme and Variations; Caniparoli’s Connotations; Forsythe’s Artifact Suite and in the middle, somewhat elevated; Garnier’s Aunis; Jacobson’s Vestris; Kudelka’s Dreams of Harmony; Makarova’s (after Petipa) Kingdom of the Shades, Act II from La Bayadère; Morris’ Maelstrom; the pas de deux from Petipa’s Le Corsaire; Ratmansky’s Shostakovich Trilogy (Piano Concerto #1); Robbins’ Other Dances and Fanfare; Scarlett’s Hummingbird; Tomasson’s Blue Rose, Chaconne for Piano and Two Dancers, The Fifth Season, Prism, Le Quattro Stagioni, Trio, and Valses Poeticos; Welch’s Tu Tu; Wheeldon’s Carousel (A Dance); and York’s Celts, among others.